GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### type: DEPLOYER_IMAGE

-This property provides a reference to the Docker deployer image that is used to deployer the installation.
+A property of this type receives the name of the deployer image that is used for deploying the application.
+Use this property type instead of statically deriving the deployer image name from other application images.

 ```yaml
 properties: